scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 A one-hop path has exactly one info field and two hop fields with the specialty that the second hop field is not known a priori, but is instead created by the ingress SCION border router of the neighboring AS while processing the one-hop path.
 Any entity with access to the forwarding key of the source endpoint AS can create a valid info and hop field as described in [](#inffield) and [](#hopfld), respectively.

 Upon receiving a packet containing a one-hop path, the ingress border router of the destination AS fills in the `ConsIngress` field in the second hop field of the one-hop path with the ingress interface ID.
-It sets the `ConsEgress` field to "0", indicating that the path cannot be used beyond the destination AS.
+It sets the `ConsEgress` field to an invalid value, ensuring the path cannot be used beyond the destination AS.
 Then it calculates and appends the appropriate MAC for the hop field.

 {{figure-10}} below shows the layout of a SCION one-hop path type.
 There is only a single info field; the appropriate hop field can be processed by a border router based on the source and destination address.
 In this context, the following rules apply: